-Students in the full-time program begin in September and enroll for twelve months.
+Students in the full-time program begin in September and enrol for twelve months.
 Students in the part time program pass modules amounting to at least forty credits in their first year and submit their dissertation by August of the second year.

-In Michaelmas term, (ideally, select 2 modules in MT and one in HT):
+In Michaelmas term, (select 1 module in MT and 1 in HT; one of these options must be an International History module, marked with an asterisk):

-- Human Rights in Europe, 1900-Present (Dr Patrick Houlihan) - Priority will be given to International History M.Phil students for these modules. - Energy and Power in the Modern World (Dr Katja Bruisch) [M.Phil Environmental history] - A Global Revolution: France and the World in the 1790s (Dr Joseph Clarke) [M.Phil Early Modern History] - History, memory and commemoration (Dr Joseph Clarke) [M.Phil Public History] - Ireland in Rebellion, 1793-1803 (Dr Patrick Geoghegan) [M.Phil Modern Irish] - Changing Bodies, 1886-1953: The Unfixity of Sex and Gender (Dr Clare Tebbutt) [M.Phil in Gender and Women's studies]
+- Human Rights in Europe, 1900-Present (Dr Patrick Houlihan) Priority will be given to International History M.Phil students for these modules.

+- Energy and Power in the Modern World (Dr Katja Bruisch) [M.Phil Environmental history] - A Global Revolution: France and the World in the 1790s (Dr Joseph Clarke) [M.Phil Early Modern History] - The Lived Experiences of Women in the Early Modern Period (Dr. Jane Ohlmeyer) [M.Phil Early Modern] - Investigating Ireland (Dr Georgina Laragy) [M.Phil Public History] - Choosing the past: the historian and the archive (Dr. Ciaran Wallance) [MPhil Public History]